hudajg/multiprocessing_MergeSort/README.md

   - `Flask`: Web framework for creating the user interface.
   - `Multiprocessing`: Library for implementing parallelism in the merge sort algorithm.
   - `Pandas`: Library for handling CSV files and data manipulation.
+  - **Java script** : Used for enhancing the interactivity of the web interface.
 - **HTML/CSS**: Front-end for the user interface.

 ## How it Works: